LinaMRuizG/minciencias_convocatorias/README.md

 **NOTE:** *This project was made in* ***Python 3.10.6***

+0. Create a folder to put the project and the virtual enviroment

-1. Clone the repository
+1. Clone the repository inside the folder
    ```sh
    git clone https://github.com/LinaMRuizG/minciencias_convocatorias.git
    ```
-2. Create the virtual enviroment
+2. Create the virtual enviroment inside the same folder
    ```sh
    virtualenv venv
    ```